ampinsk/ampinsk.github.io/writing/reading-advice.md

 ## Independent bookstores have _great_ book recommendations
-I get asked sometimes where I find books to read.
-It can be hard to break out of The Canon if that’s what you’re used to.
-Independent bookstores are genuinely an amazing way to find new books.
-This is probably the second biggest thing that got me out of my reading rut.
+It can be hard to break out of The Canon if that’s what you’re used to, but independent bookstores are genuinely an amazing way to find new books.
+This is the second biggest thing that got me out of my reading rut.

 Walk into any independent bookstore where you live and there will probably be a Staff Picks shelf.[^5] Or a Bestsellers shelf.
 And probably plenty of other fun sections that speak to you.
-My favorite stores have little personally written notecards with their favorite books.
+My favorite stores have personally written notecards with their favorite books.
 Plus, there are really lovely people there whose whole job is to talk to you about books.
 The books you’ll find will be interesting, different, often contemporary books that weren’t written decades ago by a dead white guy.
 They will be books that speak to our lives today, and books that stretch your idea of what a good book can be.
 Maybe you’ll get exposed to short story collections[^6], poetry, or graphic novels.

-If you don’t live near a bookstore (sadly), a lot of places will post recommendations on their site or in their email newsletters.
+If you don’t live near a bookstore, a lot of places will post recommendations on their site or in their email newsletters.

 If you live in NYC or SF (sorry I’m a coastal elitist), or you don’t live near an independent bookstore, here are some quick plugs of my favorites, and links to their online recommendations.